ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 ## Class Patterns

-Class patterns allow you to match objects of a specific class and extract their attributes.
+Class patterns match objects of a specific class and extract their attributes.
 They use a syntax reminiscent of calling a constructor, but no object is actually created in a case pattern--instead, Python checks the subject is an instance of that class and then pulls out specified attributes.
 This is a form of _structured binding_ or deconstruction for user-defined types.